Kdecherf/blog.kdecherf.com/content/blog/2012-11-09-how-to-avoid-infinite-recursion-with-mod-fastcgi-and-php-fpm-without-modifying-htaccess/post.markdown

 the Request exceeded the limit of 10 internal redirects due to probable configuration error.
 Use 'LimitInternalRecursion' to increase the limit if necessary
 ```

-It’s really frustrating since the usual fix is to add a `RewriteCond` rule in the .htaccess[ref]_«Making mod\_fastcgi work with mod\_rewrite»_ [http://blog.grahampoulter.com/2012/02/maximum-wordpress-performance-on-ec2.html](http://blog.grahampoulter.com/2012/02/maximum-wordpress-performance-on-ec2.html) [/ref].
+It’s really frustrating since the usual fix is to add a `RewriteCond` rule in the .htaccess[^1].
 However, it's not feasible when you're a hosting platform.

 My goal was to add this rule without asking the user to do it himself.
 The solution was to add a RewriteRule server-wide and force inheritance which is not set by default.